Buneil/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Frontend Docker images

-  I had an error on notifications tab and it returted an error,
+  I had an error on notifications tab when i refreshed the browser on port 4567 it returted an error,

 ![](assets/assertionerror1.png)